Remember when Modesto Irrigation District’s electricity rates were a bargain compared to PG&E’s?

 Utilities throughout California offer more attractive rates to industries than to homeowners.
 Modesto stands out not for coddling big business, but for sticking residential customers with higher bills much more aggressively than other power companies.

-Consider that:• Bills for average use by a home in the Valley more than doubled in the past 21 years for MID customers, shooting up 160 percent, compared with 62 percent for Turlock homes.
+• Bills for average use by a home in the Valley more than doubled in the past 21 years for MID customers, shooting up 160 percent, compared with 62 percent for Turlock homes.

 • The sharpest increases have occurred in the past 10 years.
 In 2003, MID offered the lowest rates for an average family in these parts, but now charges $261 more per year than a Turlock family using 800 kilowatt hours each month, and nearly $300 more than a Merced family buying power from its irrigation district.